slavkur/multiselect-native/README.md

 ## Basic structure
-Component consist of avatars preview window, selector and dialog.
+Component consists of preview window for avatars, filter selector and dropdown dialog.
 There are some options to customize it.
+When no options added component will be rendered with minimum required functionality.
 ### data-multiple
-Allows to have multiple selected users
+Allows to multiselect users
 ### data-autocomplete
-Allows type and filter functionality
+Allows to have 'type and filter' functionality
 ### data-remote
 Includes Ajax request for additional search by user's domain
 ### data-imgs